Will-Java-FS/oscar-ramirez/week-3/day-3/README.md

 ## Effect Hook
 - Effects let a component connect to and synchronize with external systems
 - This includes dealing wtih things like the network, browser DOM, animations, videos, etc
-- useEffect() connects a component to a n external system
+- useEffect() connects a component to an external system
 ```
 Function CharRoom({roomId}) {
     useEffect(() => {